 Build with bricks at Legoland, Florida

 What to do: Less than an hour from the main Central Florida theme parks, Legoland Florida is a fantastic place to take kids.
 There are rides for kids of all ages, as well as shows, the incredibly detailed Lego Miniland, and beautiful Cypress Gardens to explore.
 My little one absolutely loved earning his driver’s license at the Legoland Driving School, and had a great time playing with all of the oversize Lego bricks.
-Since the weather in Florida will most likely be gorgeous over spring break, make sure to take the time to hit the water park, where you can play on a huge water structure or design and build a river raft with bricks!
-For more info on having fun with young kids at Legoland Florida, take a look at this post.
+Since the weather in Florida will most likely be gorgeous over spring break, make sure to take the time to hit the Legoland Florida Water Park, where you can play on a huge water structure or design and build a river raft with bricks!
+Read through this post for more information on having fun at Legoland Florida with young kids.

 Get some sun at the Beaches Resort in Turks and Caicos